duquesnay/multi-agent-insights/README.md

 **Trying to be thorough**: Git archaeology for timeline validation, conversations retrieval and analysis (~/.claude/projects), parallel LLM + script analysis with cross-checking, temporal segmentation to avoid invalid aggregations (if you changed your agent system over time).

+## Note on Claude requirements
+Using the freshly released Sonnet 4.5 at the time of writing.
+No idea how this performs otherwise but Opus 4 must do as good with this process.

 ## Running an Assessment

 In any Claude Code conversation: